Approximation and Convergence of Large Atomic Congestion Games: Congestion Games: Definitions and Notations

-Each demand $\demand_{\type}$ is split over the corresponding strategies $\actions_{\type}$ and induces loads on the resources.
-Specifically, a \emph{strategy flow} vector $\flowprof\coloneqq\parens{\flow_{\type,\act}}_{\type\in\types,\ \act\in\actions_{\type}}$ and a \emph{resource load} vector $\loadprof\coloneqq\parens{\load_{\edge}}_{\edge\in\edges}$ are called \emph{feasible} if they satisfy the following constraints:
+Each demand $d_{t}$ is split over the corresponding strategies $\mathscr{S}_{t}$ and induces loads on the resources.
+Specifically, a \emph{strategy flow} vector $\boldsymbol{y}\coloneqq\parens{y_{t,s}}_{t\in\mathscr{T}, s\in\mathscr{S}_{t}}$ and a \emph{resource load} vector $\boldsymbol{x}\coloneqq\parens{x_{e}}_{e\in\mathscr{E}}$ are called \emph{feasible} if they satisfy the following constraints:

-The set of such \emph{feasible flow-load pairs} $(\flowprof,\loadprof)$ is denoted by $\feasible(\demandprof)$.
-Note that the resource loads are uniquely defined by the strategy flows, but not vice versa.
-Nevertheless, instead of only considering strategy flows, we will refer to flow-load pairs since some concepts are easier to express in terms of flows while others are defined in terms of loads.
-The notation and nomenclature is inspired by network games, and most of our examples will be of this type since they are intuitive and well-studied.
+The set of such \emph{feasible flow-load pairs} $(\boldsymbol{y},\boldsymbol{x})$ is denoted by $\mathscr{F}(\boldsymbol{d})$.
+Note that the resource loads $\boldsymbol{x}$ are uniquely defined by the strategy flows $\boldsymbol{y}$, but not vice versa.
+Nevertheless, instead of only considering strategy flows, we will refer to flow-load pairs because some concepts are easier to express in terms of flows whereas others are defined in terms of loads.
+The notation and nomenclature is inspired by routing games, and most of our examples will be of this type because they are intuitive and well-studied.
 However, we will use these terms in the more general setting of congestion games, even when there is no network structure of resources and strategies.